burrrata/crypto_wars/src/eve_strikes_back.md

 - things that are hard to guess for humans vs computers (demo a brute force cracking attack) (stretch goal: a social engineered cracking attack based on Alice and Bob's favorite things)
 - social engineering via publicly available security questions and

+## Concepts To Hint At
+- (2/3) Content Addressing: digital files be easily tampered with... so how do we sign things digitally while preserving all the characteristics that make a signature a signature?
+Content addressing! (not sure if this is relevant yet as Alice and Bob aren't using software yet, but maybe hint at it here and then have A&B impliment it in part3?)
+- (intro/all) Goals Of Cryptography:
+    - Integrity: The message I send will arrive at its intended destination intact and unchanged.
+    - Authenticity: I can ascertain that the sender and the recipient of the message are the correct ones.
+    - Non-repudiation: An event that has taken place cannot be denied.
+    - Confidentiality: That which is intended to be private will be kept private.
+-

 <br>

 ## Story Arc